fedorjia/gulp-multi-page-boilerplate/README.md

 ![image](webapp/static/images/QQ20161002-1.jpg)

 ## development
-when you are developing your website, run the following command
+when you are developing your app

+1.  edit settings.js, change `debug = true`
+2.  run the following command

 ```
 gulp dev